glotzerlab/signac-docs/docs/source/cluster_submission.rst

     ~/my_project $ python project.py submit -o hello -n 5 -f a.\$lt 5

-The submission scripts are generated using the same templating system as the ``script`` command.

 .. tip::

     Use the ``--pretend`` or ``--test`` option to pre-view the generated submission scripts on screen instead of submitting them.